alphaShash/COGNIZANT_Coding-Challenge/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Why?
+It is a LIVE CODING Challenge from Cognizant during first round of Interview

+## Task
+To fetch the Given JSON Data from the link provided and display on Website with the help of Angular HTTP Request API Call